Coming soon in 2012 to replace the RM15-D ……..

 Software with the RM85

-You will be able to output data in RM15(-D) format using either a USB or RS232 cable.
-However, to take full advantage of the higher USB and RS232 baud rates of the RM85, and also use the half current option, you will need an updated version of Geoplot (only available with USB dongle versions of Geoplot).
-You will also need a new version of Geoplot to download and process GPS data.
+Data can be dumped in RM15(-D) format using either a USB or RS232 cable.
+However, to take full advantage of the higher USB and RS232 baud rates of the RM85, you will need Geoplot 4.0 (only available with USB dongle versions of Geoplot).

 Full specifications for models Back to top of page